smith11235/dotfiles/README.md

 Add these files to your project repo, and execute:

 ```
+  # 1 time only, or to refresh your build
   source ./build_rvm_environment

+  # each time you login
   source ./load_rvm_environment
   which ruby
   spring rails server # no need for bundle exec